Reenactment of Parkland school massacre on campus will be allowed as part of lawsuit against deputy

 Meanwhile, reenactors playing Peterson and wearing a recording device would duplicate his actions as he rode on a golf cart from his office about 100 yards (90 meters) from the classroom building.
 Peterson was dropped off about 10 yards (nine meters) from the building about two minutes after the shooting began.

-Peterson went toward a door and drew his handgun but and then backed away, taking cover next to a neighboring building.
+Peterson went toward a door and drew his handgun but then backed away, taking cover next to a neighboring building.
 He remained there for 40 minutes, long after the shooting ended and other law enforcement officers went inside, making radio calls to dispatchers and other deputies.

 The families and injured insist he could have gone inside and shot Cruz or at least distracted him, saving the six killed and four wounded after he arrived at the building.